Initializing the Scheduler CSC¶

 These procedures concentrate on the Auxiliary Telescope Scheduler because at the time of this writing, it is the focus of operations.
 Nevertheless, as pointed out in scheduler nighttime operational procedures, the processes are similar for both schedulers.

-As with other CSCs, the Scheduler is configured when transitioning from STANDBY to DISABLED.
 In addition to configuring the scheduling algorithm, the CSC also configures a number of ancillary modules and operation modes.
-For an overview of the full set of parameters see the Scheduler CSC configuration documentation.

-Determining Configuration#
+Determining Configuration¶

 Important